kueda/distinguished/README.md

 # Distinguished

-A tool for generating comparison tables of species traits with photos, designed for use in iNaturalist comments and journal posts.
+A tool for generating comparison tables of species traits with photos, designed for use in [iNaturalist](https://www.inaturalist.org) comments and journal posts.
 Explain how you made your identification in words and pictures.

 ## Features

 - Search and select taxa from iNaturalist
 - Define traits for comparison
+- Add descriptions for each taxon/trait combination
-- Add descriptions and photos for each taxon/trait combination
+- Add photos for each taxon/trait combination from iNaturalist observations or any other image on the web
-- Crop images using bounding box selection
+- Crop images to focus in on the relevant parts
 - Generate HTML suitable for pasting into:
   - **journal posts**: uses vanilla HTML and CSS to embed tables in iNat journal posts or anywhere else that supports HTML
   - **comments**: uses a 3rd-party image resizing service to get around the lack of CSS in iNaturalist comments